open-modex/model_urbs/README.md

 ## How to use this repository?

-This repository containts four folders:
+This repository contains four folders:

 00 Input connector: This folder containts the Jupyter notebook that converts OED (OpenEnergyDatabase) input data into the Urbs input data
 01a Base models: This folder contains all input files, output files and running urbs model for the base scenarios